RainbowHD/overnight-stock-probability-research/README.md

 Data source: [www.databento.com](https://www.databento.com)

-# Here are some images from the presentation that represent the distribution of NASDAQ:
+## Here are some images from the presentation that represent the distribution of NASDAQ:

 ![Project screenshot](src/img/Picture%201.png)

 This is a boxplot, which quickly shows the distribution and central tendency.
 The colored box spans from Q1 to Q3 (the interquartile range), containing 50% of all RTH-session occurrences.
 The area from the minimum up to Q1 covers 25% of cases, and from Q3 up to the maximum covers the remaining 25%.
-From this, we can conclude that 75% of occurrences happen between 9:30 and 10:38.
-Any points beyond the “whiskers” are called “outliers” and represent rare events.
+<br>From this, we can conclude that 75% of occurrences happen between 9:30 and 10:38.
+Any points beyond the “whiskers” are called “outliers”
+and represent rare events.</br>